-Despite a rapid surge in corona cases in the country, people are violating health guidelines, including wearing of facemasks and maintaining social distancing, to fight the fatal viral disease.
+Despite a rapid surge in corona cases in the country, people are violating health guidelines, including wearing of facemasks and social distancing, to fight the fatal viral disease.

 The people of the country are reluctant to abide by the health guidelines declared by the government as preventive measures against Covid-19.At least 50 people have died from coronavirus in the last 24 hours till Friday morning.
 Some 6,830 infection cases have also been detected during the period, an official record shows.